kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 Prerequisites:

-* Use `kubetest` to build Kubernetes and run the tests per sig-testing [e2e tests documentation].
+* Use `kubetest` to build Kubernetes and run the tests per sig-testing [e2e tests documentation][15].
-* Create two CSI `VolumeSnapshot`s backed by the CSI [host path driver].
+* Create two CSI `VolumeSnapshot` test resources backed by the CSI [host path driver][14].
-* Deploy a sample client to initiate the CBT datapath API and send CBT requests to the `VolumeSnapshotDelta` listener.
+* Deploy a sample client to initiate the CBT request
 * Deploy a mock CSI driver plugin to returned fake CBT payloads.

-[e2e tests documentation]: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/e2e-tests.md#building-kubernetes-and-running-the-tests

-For alpha release, the initial e2e test flow is defined as follows:
+Initial e2e test flow:

-* When the test is started, the sample client creates a `VolumeSnapshotDelta` custom resource referencing the two base and target `VolumeSnapshot`s in the fixture.
+* Sample client creates a `VolumeSnapshotDelta` resource referencing the two base and target `VolumeSnapshot` test resources.
-* The `VolumeSnapshotDelta` controller update its `status` subresource to include a callback URL and set its state to `url-ready`.
-* The sample client extracts the callback URL from the `status` subresource, and sends its CBT requests to the `VolumeSnapshotDelta` listener at the callback URL.
+* The aggregated API server validates the existence of the two `VolumeSnapshot` resources.
+* The `cbt-aggapi` aggregated API server fetches the `DriverDiscovery` resource based on the driver name specified in the `VolumeSnapshot` resource.
+* It also discovers the CSI driver endpoint based on information found in the `spec.clientConfig` property of the `DriverDiscovery` resource.
-* The callback listener authenticates and authorises the CBT requests by delegating to the Kubernetes API server via the `TokenReview` and `SubjectAccessReview` APIs.
+* The CBT request is then forwarded to the service endpoint of the `cbt-http` sidecar.
-* Once the request is authenticated and authorised, the listener uses the identifier (resource's name and namespace) embedded in the callback URL to get the original `VolumeSnapshotDelta` custom resource, in order to retrieve the user-provided input parameters.
-These parameters will be included in the next GRPC request to the mock CSI driver plugin.
-* The listener sends the GRPC request to the mock CSI driver plugin.
+* The `cbt-http` sidecar then sends a GRPC request to the mock CSI driver plugin.
-* The mock plugin responds with a list of fake CBT data and pagination parameters to the callback listener.
+* The mock plugin responds with a list of fake CBT entries.
-* The listener forwards the response payloads back to the sample client.
+* The `cbt-http` forwards the response payload back to the `cbt-aggapi` aggregated API server.
-* The sample client uses the pagination parameters to fetch the second page of CBT data.
+* The response payload is appended to the `VolumeSnapshotDelta`'s `status` subresource.

 ### Graduation Criteria